-My research interest is broadly in machine learning / deep learning, including learning representations and generative models for physical systems specifically biochemistry, unsupervised and semi-supervised learning with either no or very small amounts of labeled data.
+My past research has covered several areas of machine learning / deep learning, including learning representations and generative models for proteins and peptides, unsupervised and semi-supervised learning with either no or very small amounts of labeled data.
 I worked on Generative Adversarial Networks (GANs), specifically on finding a better distance metric between the data distribution and the generated distribution, which leads to fast and stable training.
-I also worked on deep learning approaches to acoustic modeling in speech recognition, bringing advances from the deep learning and computer vision communities to speech recognition.
+I worked on multimodal learning: learning representations across different data modalities like images, text, and speech.
+And I started my research career working on deep learning approaches to acoustic modeling in speech recognition, bringing advances from the deep learning and computer vision communities to speech recognition.

 For an always-up-to-date list, see google scholar.